Communication Shorts 9-28-2025

 Online Directories Available 24-7

 • The Directory of Granges features all Granges in the state with a contact person.
 Please make sure your listing is correct!
-Visitors to the site consult these directories often.
+Visitors to the site frequently consult these directories.

-• The ODD Directory features all state officers, directors, and deputies with contact information.
+• The ODD Directory features all state officers, directors, and deputies, along with their contact information.